.

 What Is Anxiety?

-Defined by feelings of unease, worry, and fear, anxiety can greatly reduce a person’s quality of life.
+Anxiety is an uncontrollable, diffuse, unpleasant, and persistent state of negative affect, characterised by apprehensive anticipation regarding unpredictable and unavoidable future danger, and accompanied by physiological symptoms of tension and a constant state of heightened vigilance.
+This condition can greatly reduce a person’s quality of life.
 The condition can occur at any time and ranges from mild to severe.
-Although it has no single cause, researchers believe both genetics and environmental factors play a role in its onset.
+Although it has no single cause, researchers believe both genetic predispositions and environmental factors play a role in its onset.

-As one of the most common forms of anxiety, generalised anxiety disorder (GAD) affects around 6.8 million[1] adults in the United States alone.
-The condition can stem from several factors, including:
+The most common disease where anxiety is found as the main symptom is generalised anxiety disorder (GAD).
+This condition affects around 6.8 million[1] adults in the United States alone and can stem alone or from a combination of several factors, including:

 Genetic inheritance | Hormonal imbalance | ||||||